nishsem/Danish/Cryptography-Class/Assessments/3-Practical-Test/Practical-Test-2/readme.md

 Basically, this just sets up your workspace so when you decrypt files, you don’t accidentally overwrite or lose anything.

 ### Step 9: Implementing Padding Removal (Unpadding)
-So, after decrypting, the data still has some extra padding bytes at the end because of how AES works — it needs to work in blocks of 16 bytes.
+So, after decrypting, the data still has some extra padding bytes at the end because of how AES works.
+It needs to work in blocks of 16 bytes.
 This padding is PKCS#7 style, meaning:

 - The last byte in the decrypted data tells you how many padding bytes were added.